DIADesignGuild/game-studio/P02/Game Design Document - P02.md

 ### Point of view

 The players feel the narrative in their heads as they interpet Tarot cards to address the requirements of each step in Kishotenketsu.

+This game is about writing a series, such as a tv, novel, or comic book series.

+Story: The player is a "Creative Consultant Intern" for a media production firm in a world where stories are the hottest commodity.
+To keep up with the insane demand for content, the firm takes a chance on the player and gradually gives them more and more assignments such as going from writing a single novel to writing and overseeing an entire tv series.
+The player gets promoted every couple of levels/assignments.
+Once they finish all levels/assignments, they become a firm partner and end the game.

 During gameplay, what do players see, hear, and/or feel?
 Ex: When playing Mario, what view of the game world do players see?
 Answer: They see a sideview of the levels Mario jumps through.
 This can also include POV's such as cultural undersatnding, presentation of information, etc.